filipegoncalves/rust-config/README.md

 - [ ] Allow single and multi-line comments in configurations
 - [ ] Add `#include` support to include other configuration files.
 Not trivial because of the way the parser works
 - [ ] Automatically concatenate blank-separated string literals in the configuration.
 Useful for settings with big strings
+- [ ] Export a public API to manipulate a configuration in runtime and possibly write it to a file

 ## Parser
 - [ ] Fix an annoying bug where the parser won't accept `1E6` as a valid `Floating32` value